 A manual has been developed for new volunteer groups.
 This manual provides a range of information to help groups follow best-practice methods and create a successful project.
 If you would like a copy of the manual, contact Council.

 Council supports community environment groups in a variety of ways.
 Environment and sustainability grants are available as well as Community Conservation Assistance, which is eligible to groups and individuals that are part of Council's Community Conservation Partnerships Program.
 For more information phone Council on 07 3403 8888.

 Habitat Brisbane groups

 View the groups in or near your suburb of Brisbane.
-If your suburb is not in this list and you would like to help coordinate a volunteer group, phone Council on 07 3403 8888.
+If your suburb is not in this list check the Habitat Brisbane layer on the Waterways Activation Map.
+If you can't find a group near you, would like more information or would like to help coordinate a volunteer group, phone Council on 07 3403 8888.